kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 This will limit the amount of dirty data to current file, otherwise the amount accumulates from several files and will increase system load.
-This can also lead to ENOSPC if there's too much dirty data to write and it's not possible to make the reservations for the new data (ie. how the COW design works).
+This can also lead to ENOSPC if there's too much dirty data to write and it's not possible to make the reservations for the new data (i.e. how the COW design works).

         -s <start>[kKmMgGtTpPeE]
                 defragmentation will start from the given offset, default is beginning of a file